Benson-Gikonyo/alx-higher_level_programming/0x02-python-import_modules/README.md

 Task 6: Write a program that imports all functions from the file calculator_1.py and handles basic operations.

 Task 7: Write a program that prints #pythoniscool, followed by a new line, in the standard output.

+Task 8: Write a program that prints the alphabet in uppercase, followed by a new line.